techidaily/site-win11/source/_posts/ignite-your-pc-bypassing-windows-11-lag-and-latency.md

  The junk files in our system often get piled up because we forget to clean them.
 These files not only occupy disk space but also negatively impact system performance.
 Storage Sense, a feature in Windows 11, acknowledges the importance of removing this extra burden.
 Once enabled, it automatically wipes out all junk on a device, improving its performance.

  If you suspect that having insufficient storage space could be degrading the performance of your device, turn on Storage Sense to boost your device's performance.
-If you're unfamiliar with this process, see our guide on[using Storage Sense on Windows 11](https://www.makeuseof.com/windows-11-storage-sense-guide/) .
+If you're unfamiliar with this process, see our guide on [using Storage Sense on Windows 11](https://www.makeuseof.com/windows-11-storage-sense-guide/) .

 ## 2\.
 Set the Power Plan to Best Performance

  Windows users can choose between two power plans: high performance and balanced.
 Although the balanced power plan can help lower power consumption (particularly on laptops), it limits the device's performance.
 Since the balanced power plan is often selected by default, you are likely using the same if you have not changed the power plan before.

  Changing your device's power plan to high performance can significantly improve its performance.
-So, you should[change the power plan](https://www.makeuseof.com/windows-11-change-power-plan/) from balanced to high-performance.
+So, you should [change the power plan](https://www.makeuseof.com/windows-11-change-power-plan/) from balanced to high-performance.
 Note that switching to this plan will increase your device's performance but will also increase its power consumption.
 So, expect that your laptop's battery will drain faster than usual.

 ## 3\.
 Disable Some Third-Party Services